Cryptanalysis of the Lorenz cipher: Diagnosis

 Tutte thought that it was possible that, rather than using this technique on the whole letters of the key, which were likely to have a long frequency of repetition, it might be worth trying it on the sequence formed by taking only one impulse (bit) from each letter, on the grounds that "the part might be cryptographically simpler than the whole".
-Given that the Tunny indicators used 25 letters (excluding J) for 11 of the positions, but only 23 letters for the twelfth, he tried Kasiski's technique on the first impulse of the key characters using a repetition of 25 × 23 = 575.
+Given that the Tunny indicators used 25 letters (excluding J) for 11 of them, but only 23 letters for the twelfth, he tried Kasiski's technique on the first bit of the key characters using a repetition of 25 × 23 = 575.
 This did not produce a large number of repetitions in the columns, but Tutte did observe the phenomenon on a diagonal.
 He therefore tried again with 574, which showed up repeats in the columns.
 Recognising that the prime factors of this number are 2, 7 and 41, he tried again with a period of 41 and "got a rectangle of dots and crosses that was replete with repetitions".

-It was clear, however, that the sequence of first impulses was more complicated than that produced by a single wheel of 41 positions.
+It was clear, however, that the sequence of first bits was more complicated than that produced by a single wheel of 41 positions.
 Tutte called this component of the key χ1 (chi).
 He figured that there was another component, which was XOR-ed with this, that did not always change with each new character, and that this was the product of a wheel that he called ψ1 (psi).
-The same applied for each of the five impulses—indicated here by subscripts.
+The same applied for each of the five bits (indicated here by subscripts).
 So for a single character, the key K consisted of two components: